 One way to make this overall integration process easier?
 Become a more scrutinizing buyer!

-When assessing what softwares to buy before, during and after creating an integration fabric, prioritize ease of integration over aesthetics, functionality and initial cost.
+When assessing what software to buy before, during and after creating an integration fabric, prioritize ease of integration over aesthetics, functionality and initial cost.

 The CTO and Chief Business Architect (or Chief Experience Officer) should always have final procurement approval.